GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most important single aspect of software development is to be clear about what you are trying to build.
+> ### A programming systems product takes about nine times as much effort as the component programs written separately for private use.
 >
-> ~ *Bjarne Stroustrup*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts